Hiteshi-Goyal-03/Online-Ad-Campaign-Analytics/README.md

 **_converted:_** Whether the user converted.
 1 if the user bought the handbag during the campaign, 0 if not.

 **_tot_impr:_** The total number of ad impressions the user encountered.
-For users in the control group this counts the number of times they encountered the PSA.For exposed users it counts the number of times they were shown the ad.
+For users in the control group, this counts the number of times they encountered the PSA.
+For exposed users, it counts the number of times they were shown the ad.

 **_mode_impr_day:_** Shows the day of the week on which the user encountered the most number of impressions.
 1 means Monday, 7 means Sunday.
-For example if a given user encountered 2 impressions on Mondays, 3 on Tuesdays, 7 on Wednesdays, 0 on Thursdays and, Fridays, 9 on Saturdays and 2 on Sundays, this column takes the value of 6 (Saturday).
+For example, if a given user encountered 2 impressions on Mondays, 3 on Tuesdays, 7 on Wednesdays, 0 on Thursdays and, Fridays, 9 on Saturdays and 2 on Sundays, this column takes the value of 6 (Saturday).

 **_mode_impr_hour:_** Shows the hour of the day (0-23) in which the user encountered the most number of impressions.